tdhock/tdhock/README.md

   paper, typically as an R package.
 [See my Software page](https://tdhock.github.io/software/).

-Summary of selected software that I have authored or co-authored.
+Below is a summary of selected software that I have authored or co-authored.

 ### Supervised machine learning